A Healthy Fall Season

 We've been so fortunate to have had such a great summer here is Chicago!
 So many warm sunny days, so many opportunities to be out in the open air.
-I especially appreciated it after our prior season - you know, shelter-in-place.
+Being outdoors has become even more valuable and appreciated after experiencing shelter-in-place.

 Through it all, getting outside has turned out to be our natural escape.
 Nature has been our respite.
 As the summer heat steps aside, the change of season also marks a change of mindset.
 We have come to terms with the fact that nothing is certain, but the warm summer days allowed us to calm down, find silver linings in what we're working through, and breath the fresh air.